Newfoundland – 10 Days

 Day 9: Whale-watching excursion

 Take a memorable catamaran cruise out of Bay Bulls en route to the Witless Bay Ecological Reserve.
 This protected area is home to 500,000 Atlantic Puffins and the largest humpback whale population in North America.
 This afternoon you can choose to visit The Rooms or Johnson Geo Centre.
-In the evening, dine alongside fellow travellers, enjoying traditional Newfoundland entertainment.
+This evening enjoy a farewell dinner with your fellow travellers, and savor a delicious fresh caught lobster.

 Meals: B, D